 - US - Unit Seperator

-21 Aug 2004 - Shortly after getting my SWTP 6800 kit and building it I started learning Motorola assembly language from the pocket card and the 81/2 x 11 x 2" book based on a point of sale terminal that included a lot of source code and schematics.
+21 Aug 2004 - Shortly after getting my SWTP 6800 kit and building it I started learning Motorola assembly language from the pocket card and the 81/2 x 11 x 2" book that included a lot of source code and schematics.
 Note there are only 2 buttons on the front of the SWTP 6800 On-Off and Reset.
 When either of them is activated the 6800 either goes to a cold or warm start address in the operating system ROM and boots itself.
 The 6800 has an instruction that is a relative 8 bit jump and it was this instruction that allowed Microware to create their Real Time operating system ROM chip to replace the stock Motorola ROM used in the SWTP 6800.
 Motorola, AMI and other vendors were big on the idea that you could write code that could be:

 The big advantage of Re-locatable Recursive code is that the routine does not need to be re-written when it's used in a different location allowing a library of routines to be built and called as needed.
 When the 6800 uP came out it was common to write self modifying code (it is a Von Newman architecture where code and data share the same address space).
-The PIC uC chips use a Harvard architecture where code and data spaces are seperated thereby forbiding self modifying code.
+The PIC uC chips use a Harvard architecture where code and data spaces are separated thereby forbidding self modifying code.

 - Relocated anywhere in the address space.
 This could NOT be done with the intel chips.
 The idea of